Piotr1215/typeit.nvim/README.md

 ```

 Remember, you can always use `Ctrl+C` to interrupt the typing simulation as well.

+#### Skipping ahead (SimulateTypingWithPauses only)

+When using `SimulateTypingWithPauses`, you can press `Enter` during typing to skip ahead to the next pause point:

+**In 'line' mode**:
+- Skips to the end of the current non-empty line
+- Example: If typing "Line 1", pressing Enter completes "Line 1" and pauses

+**In 'paragraph' mode**:
+- Skips to the end of the current paragraph (until the next empty line)
+- Example: If typing "Para 1 line 1", pressing Enter completes all lines until the next empty line, then pauses

+All skipped content is displayed instantly in the buffer.

+**Note**:
+- The skip feature only works with `SimulateTypingWithPauses` command
+- `SimulateTyping` types continuously without pauses or skip functionality
+- Empty lines are always typed instantly (no character-by-character animation)
+- Pressing `Ctrl+C` will cleanly exit the typing simulation

 These commands give you flexibility to simulate typing from files or custom text, with or without pauses, directly from Vim command mode.